 I know it looks like a giant lumberjack walked through and left a mess, but these logs fell like this, it has something to do with how the silica/quartz breaks when the pressure snaps them into perfect slices, supposedly if you drop a piece of chalk it does the same.
 I found this great scientific explanation in an article from Arizona Highways.

 The trail has beautiful views of the hills with benches strategically placed for waiting for your photographer husband to take all his shots, or to enjoy the landscape, depending on the situation.
-You can also leave the back side of Crystal Forest trail to access some of the hiking areas east of the trail.
-One of the things I really liked about the park is the ability to go off trail.
-You can’t always do that in every national park, so it is a nice benefit of this one.
+You can also leave the backside of the Crystal Forest trail to access some of the hiking areas east of the trail.
+One of the things I really liked about the park is the ability to go off-trail.
+You can't always do that in every national park, so it is a nice benefit of this one.

 We spent most of our time on the Blue Mesa trail.
 The trail itself is only 1 mile, however, it is a bit steep at the beginning.
 There is so much to see on and off the trail, we stayed in this section for a couple of hours.
 We went off trail seeking an arch that Mr. Misadventures had researched, but after a while, we had to give up.
 We are hoping to come back to Petrified Forest National Park to camp and do a sunrise shot here because it is stunning!